SetyaK/BL-Onboarding3-Go-package/README.md

 # My Onboaring Project Three

 ## Description
-This is my third project on SRE onboarding to understand the Go library.
+This is my third project on SRE onboarding to understand the Go package.

 ## SLO and SLI
 * Availability: To be Defined